rocket-libs/blocstar/README.md

 Points of note:

-**1.** Your business logic class needs to extend BlocstarContextBase,
+**1.** Your business logic class needs to extend BlocstarLogicBase,

-**2.** BlocstarContextBase is a generic class that expects a type parameter of the **Context** class to use.
+**2.** BlocstarLogicBase is a generic class that expects a type parameter of the **Context** class to use.
 In this excample, we we'll use the **Context** class created previously.
 The base class being generic ensures type-safety, and all the goodness that comes with it such as fewer bugs, more readable code and of course, long time fan favourite, IDE auto-completion :)

 **3.** You are required to implement a ```initializeAsync``` method.
 In this method, you **must** as a first step initialize your **Context**.
 You may of course additionally do any other preparation you want.